Sebastianhju/Runeterra-5e/2.0/Legendary.md

 - Arcane Focus
 - Attunement

-**Affliction**: Whenever you deal Spell damage to a target, you apply grievous wounds to the target.
-Whenever you damage a creature that has grievous wounds, you deal 2d6 additional necrotic damage.

-**Hidden Knowledge**: When you are attuned to this book you can increase two different ability scores by two up to a maximum of 22.
+**Charges**: This item has 4 charges and regains all charges when you finish a long res

+**Affliction**: When you deal damage to a creature with grievious wounds, you can spend two charges to curse them with affliction.
+While cursed with affliction a target can no longer gain hit points or temporary hit points until the curse is liftet trough a remove curse spell.

+**Hidden Knowledge**: You can always choose the damage type of any spell you cast.

 _You gain +3 to your spell attack rolls and spell save DC_